pknobloch/Salary-CLI-Assignment/README.md

-# Salary-CLI-Assignment
+# Salary CLI Assignment

-Calculate employee payment dates using a command-line utility.
+Calculate employee payment and bonus dates using a command-line utility.

+## Introduction

+Version 1 was written in C# with DotNet Core. after getting through 90% of the code (I am missing a CSV output), I was required to switch to NodeJS.
+I decided to leave the original code since I put in all the effort.

 ## Requirements